 We already have explained the concept of Macrostate and Microstate with an example.
 I hope you have got some idea from there.
-You just need to find the different arrangement.
+You just need to find a different arrangement.
 That’s it.
 But this arrangement depends on the type of particles – whether they are distinguishable or not.
-If the particles are distinguishable, then they can be arranged in more ways and hence the number microstates will be higher.
+If the particles are distinguishable, then they can be arranged in more ways and hence the number of microstates will be higher.

 In our example of a bucket with three balls, the balls are distinguishable as they have different colors.
-If we take three balls of same color, say White (W), then instead of (R, B, G), (B, R, G), (R, G, B), etc. we will get (W, W, W), (W, W, W), (W, W, W), etc. That means the six different combinations are appearing as a single combination (W, W, W) in case of indistinguishable particles.
+If we take three balls of the same color, say White (W), then instead of (R, B, G), (B, R, G), (R, G, B), etc. we will get (W, W, W), (W, W, W), (W, W, W), etc. That means the six different combinations are appearing as a single combination (W, W, W) in the case of indistinguishable particles.

 So, this system gives Nine microstates for distinguishable particles and gives only four microstates for indistinguishable particles.